Stephen Hughes (footballer, born 1982): Aberdeen

 After a short trial, Hughes signed for Aberdeen on 27 January 2012.
 He was released from his contract on 7 June 2013.

 East Fife

 On 10 October 2013, Hughes signed for Scottish League One side East Fife.
 Hughes made 9 league appearances for East Fife, scoring one goal.

 Dundee

 Having completed a short-term contract with East Fife, Hughes signed for Scottish Championship club Dundee in January 2014.
 His Dundee career was short lived where he played only the first 45 minutes away to Falkirk where after a poor performance was substituted at half time.
 He never again played for Dundee.

 East Fife (loan)

 After making one appearance for Dundee, Hughes rejoined East Fife on loan after being told he was not part of the new managerPaul Hartley's plans.

 International career

-Hughes debut call-up to the Scotland national team was to play Japan in October 2009.
+Hughes's debut call-up to the Scotland national team was to play Japan in October 2009.
 Hughes appeared as a second-half substitute, replacing Charlie Adam in the 67th minute.